 Conventional treatment for acute bronchitis may consist of simple measures such as getting plenty of rest, drinking lots of fluids, avoiding smoke and fumes, and possibly getting a prescription for an inhaled bronchodilator and/or cough syrup.
 In some cases of chronic bronchitis, oral steroids to reduce inflammation and/or supplemental oxygen may be necessary.

 In healthy people with bronchitis who have normal lungs and no chronic health problems, antibiotics are usually not necessary.
 In most cases, the cause is a virus and antibiotics will not help.
 A productive (phlegm-producing) cough may come with acute bronchitis.
 This is your body's way of getting rid of excess mucus.
 However, if your cough is truly disruptive -- it keeps you from sleeping, is so forceful it becomes painful, or it persists for two or three weeks -- then your doctor may prescribe a cough suppressant.
 In most cases, you should simply do all the things you usually would do for a cold: Take aspirin or acetaminophen for discomfort and drink lots of liquids.
-Do not give aspirin to a child aged 18 years of age or younger because of the increased risk of Reye’s Syndrome.
+Do not give aspirin to a child under age 19 because of the increased risk of Reye’s syndrome.

 If you have chronic bronchitis, your lungs are vulnerable to infections.
 Unless your doctor advises against it, get a yearly flu shot as well as a vaccination against pneumonia.
-One dose of pneumonia vaccine will protect you until the age of 65 unless you have certain other medical problems.
-After age 65, you will likely need a booster.
+One dose of pneumonia vaccine, PPSV23, will help protect you from a common type of bacterial pneumonia until the age of 65.
+At that time, you will likely need a different form of pneumonia shot followed by a booster of the PPSV23.
+You may need a booster sooner if you have certain other medical problems.
+Talk to your doctor about the schedule that is right for you.